dtn7/dtn7-gold/docs/config.md

 ### store

-Path to the on-disk store used to persis bundles, may be either a relative or absolute path.
+Path to the on-disk store used to persist bundles, may be either a relative or absolute path.

 The store consist of a [badgerhold](https://github.com/timshannon/badgerhold) database for metadata, the bundle contents are written directly to disk.

 ### inspect-all-bundles

-Hell if I know what that does....
+Inspect the Administrative Records from all Bundles, not only those addressed to this very node.
+By doing so, this node can learn about a delivery and clear its store without being told directly.

 ### node-id

 Public name of the node.
-Will be set as the default Endoint id for all CLAs, unless a different one has been speified.
+Will be set as the default endpoint ID for all CLAs, unless a different one has been specified.

 According to the [standard](https://tools.ietf.org/html/draft-ietf-dtn-bpbis-31#section-4.2.5.1.1), your ID should be: